oduwsdl/hypercane/docs/source/index.rst

    # hc report --help

-   'hc report' is used print reports about web archive collections
+   'hc report' is used to print reports about web archive collections

    Supported commands:
    * metadata - for discovering the metadata associated with seeds